 That was the short answer.

-If you thought it was deep already – spoiler alert: it gets even deeper.
+If you thought that was deep —spoiler alert: it gets even deeper.

 Left over

-I once described it to a good friend I met while traveling:
+I once described it this way to a good friend I met while traveling:

-What may sound sad to many people at first is not sad at all.
-Because, as everyone knows, leftovers are sometimes even more delicious than eating the dish straight away, in a foodie sense.
-It often depends on the situation—in other words, not every leftover is bad, and so it's not bad to feel that way.
-It's more of a description of the reality of my life.
+What might sound sad to many people at first isn’t really.
+Because, as everyone knows, leftovers—in a foodie sense —are sometimes even better than eating the dish fresh.
+It often depends on the situation—meaning: not every leftover is bad, and so it’s not bad to feel that way either.
+It’s more of a description of my reality.

-At my age, 95% are married and most have children and have started their own little families.
-I am genuinely happy for each and every one of them and am delighted that they have found personal happiness.
+At my age, 95% of people are married, and most of them now have children and have started their own little families.
+I’m truly happy for each and every one of them and glad that they’ve found their own personal happiness.

 Could I have imagined that for myself?
-Definitely!
+Absolutely!

-Did I plan it that way or organize my life around it?
-Definitely not!
+Did I set out to do that, or build my life around it?
+Certainly not!

-And as much as I love my friends and would always do anything for each of them, the realities of our lives drift further apart every day:
+And as much as I love my friends and would always do anything for each of them, the realities of our lives are drifting further apart every day:

 Our worries...